elewa-academy/Fundamentals/00-motivation-studying/README.md

 [TOP](#index)
 ___

-# Cognitive Resources
+# Help Your Brain

-Effective learning is composed (_very_ roughly) of these main components:
+Effective learning is (_very_ roughly) built of these main pieces:
 * Concentrated and intentional effort
 * Accurate meta-cognition (being aware of your own mental processes)
 * Cognitive Load management (more on this in a moment)